HSIS007/shellsploit-framework/README.md

 #I DONT WANT INSTALL THIS
 ---------------------------

-Then dont.You can use shellsploit without install.
+Then don't.You can use shellsploit without install.

 	$root cd shellsploit-framework
 	$root python shellsploit.py or python3 shellsploit.py